Fragtality/Fenix2GSX/README.md

 #### 2.3.2 - Aircraft Profiles

 The Idea behind Aircraft Profiles is to have *different Automation Settings* for *different Operators* without having the Need to change the Settings manually every time.<br/>
 The *Profile Name* is only for display Purposes, it doesn't have a functional Impact.
-The *Match Type* defines on what Aircraft Information the *Match String* will be compared to.<br/>
+The *Match Type* defines on what Aircraft Information the *Match String* will be compared to.
+The Match String can contain multiple Values separated by a Pipe `|` - for Example `Condor|CFG` for a Match String for the Airline.<br/>
 When the Session starts and the Connection to the Fenix EFB was successful, Fenix2GSX will automatically switch to the Profile with the best Match:
 1) The Aircraft Registration (as reported by the EFB) is matching exactly (case insensitive)
 2) The Aircraft Title (as reported by the Sim) contains the Match String (case insensitive)